Search for suspects in California 'massacre' of 6 continues - NewsBreak

 “None of this was by accident," Boudreaux said during a news conference Tuesday.
 "It was deliberate, intentional and horrific.”

-Boudreaux said that the home is linked to gangs and drugs but on Tuesday he walked back his earlier comments to reporters that the violence was likely a cartel hit, saying that investigators are still looking into that possibility.
+Boudreaux also walked back his earlier comments to reporters that the violence was likely a cartel hit, saying that investigators are still looking into that.

+“I am not eliminating that possibility,” the sheriff said.
+“These people were clearly shot in the head and they were also shot in places where the shooter would know that a quick death would occur ...
+This is also similar to high-ranking gang affiliation and the style of executions that they commit.”

 He added that not everyone who was shot was a drug dealer or gang member — and said that among the victims believed to be innocent are the teen, her grandmother, and of course, the baby.